📑 Table of contents

 Weaknesses:

-- Most expensive (especially Opus)
+- The most expensive of all (especially Opus)

 - No real-time web access (without tools)

-- Sometimes overly cautious (rejects legitimate requests)
+- Sometimes too cautious (refuses legitimate requests)

-- Smaller ecosystem than OpenAI
+- Smaller ecosystem than OpenAI's

-Best for: Developers, AI agents, professional writing, long-document analysis.
+Best for: developers, AI agents, professional writing, long document analysis.

 Strengths: